 What a day!
 On May 21st, my youngest sister, Alisa, delivered the 21st of my nieces and nephews.
 I can say I am a very blessed Aunt!
 That’s a lot of hugs and kisses and yes, that is a lot of birthday checks!

 Behind the smile, Alisa lives with the fact that baby Julian was born with a hole in his heart and with a leaky heart valve.
+This was due to mosaic trisomy 9 which can affects many different systems of the body.
 She has to navigate several medical options for him.
 Not knowing what lies ahead for her son, Alisa has stayed calm and joyful.
 She and her husband are standing strong in faith, taking it one day at a time.

 A Rough Start